Cray-HPE/docs-csm/upgrade/1.4.4/README.md

 1. (`ncn-m001#`) Set `CSM_DISTDIR` to the directory of the extracted files.

-   **IMPORTANT**: If necessary, change this command to match the actual location of the extracted files.
+   ***IMPORTANT*** If necessary, change this command to match the actual location of the extracted files.

    ```bash
    export CSM_DISTDIR="$(pwd)/csm-1.4.4"